timchen0618/LFQA-Verification/README.md

-# How Language Models Use In-context Evidence Documents to Generate Long-form Answers
+# Understanding Retrieval Augmentation for Long-Form Question Answering
-This is the repository for the paper [How Language Models Use In-context Evidence Documents to Generate Long-form Answers]().
+This is the repository for the paper [Understanding Retrieval Augmentation for Long-Form Question Answering](https://arxiv.org/abs/2310.12150).

 ## Contents
 1. [Requirements](#requirements)